 We identified limited insights about clade 2.3.4.4b from evidence syntheses.
 Relevant evidence identified is primarily based on epidemiological findings in China, the Western Pacific Region, and North America.
-In terms of biology, a medium-quality evidence synthesis indicated that the increasing presence of influenza A viruses among poultry and wild bird habitats within various water environments warrants the need for standardized protocols and increased research in underrepresented regions.(21) In terms of epidemiology, one medium-quality evidence synthesis found that the overall seroprevalence of A(H5N1) infection among humans was 2.45% in China, with a higher seroprevalence in Central China (7.3%).(22) A low-quality evidence synthesis indicated that the risk of zoonotic transmission is low in Western Pacific Region, despite changes in primary subtypes and frequency of reported cases.(23) Another low-quality evidence synthesis found that this particular clade was found among wild birds in Alaska, and the authors concluded that these wild birds likely contributed to outbreaks among wild and domestic birds in Canada and the United States in recent years.(24)
+In terms of biology, a medium-quality evidence synthesis indicated that the increasing presence of influenza A viruses among poultry and wild bird habitats within various water environments warrants the need for standardized protocols and increased research in underrepresented regions.(22) In terms of epidemiology, one medium-quality evidence synthesis found that the overall seroprevalence of A(H5N1) infection among humans was 2.45% in China, with a higher seroprevalence in Central China (7.3%).(23) A low-quality evidence synthesis indicated that the risk of zoonotic transmission is low in Western Pacific Region, despite changes in primary subtypes and frequency of reported cases.(24) A recent medium-quality evidence synthesis (literature last searched 28 May 2024) reported that the spread of A(H5N1) clade 2.3.4.4b is likely attributed to the migration of birds.
+The prevalence of disease in non-bird species is low.(25) A recent low-quality evidence synthesis (literature last searched 2023) indicated that the transmission risk to the general public and beachgoers is low.(26) Another low-quality evidence synthesis found that this particular clade was found among wild birds in Alaska, and the authors concluded that these wild birds likely contributed to outbreaks among wild and domestic birds in Canada and the United States in recent years.(27)

 We also identified one low-quality evidence synthesis that found that people with poultry exposures (e.g., poultry workers and cullers) had higher seroprevalence of A(H5N1) antibodies than non-poultry exposed people.
-There were low frequencies of antibodies detected among close contacts of confirmed A(H5N1) cases.(25)
+There were low frequencies of antibodies detected among close contacts of confirmed A(H5N1) cases.(28)

-One newly identified single study (pre-print) confirmed that the A(H5N1) clade 2.3.4.4b caused the deaths of five south polar skuas (a type of seabird) in Antarctica.(26) Another new single study reported the circulation of a new genotype B3.13 of clade A(H5N1) 2.3.4.4b among dairy cattle after amino acid mutations associated with mammalian adaptations indicated approximately four months of evolution with limited local circulation in dairy cattle in the United States.(27) The study highlighted that the detection of low-frequency sequence variants could pose a potential zoonotic threat of increased interspecies transmission.
+One newly identified single study (pre-print) confirmed that the A(H5N1) clade 2.3.4.4b caused the deaths of five south polar skuas (a type of seabird) in Antarctica.(29) Another new single study reported the circulation of a new genotype B3.13 of clade A(H5N1) 2.3.4.4b among dairy cattle after amino acid mutations associated with mammalian adaptations indicated approximately four months of evolution with limited local circulation in dairy cattle in the United States.(30) The study highlighted that the detection of low-frequency sequence variants could pose a potential zoonotic threat of increased interspecies transmission.